 Frequently Asked Questions about Telnet

-Is Telnet still safe to use for network management?
+Is Telnet still safe to use?

 Can Telnet be used for modern network devices?